-ISA Labyrinth walks can be elaborate or simple, depending on the event and circumstance.
+Web of Life Labyrinth walks can be elaborate or simple, depending on the event and circumstance.
 Since ISA is a Shamanic group, we do love rhythm, so we often have drumming, rattling or bells at our Labyrinth walks.
 Silent walks are special too.
-ISA has hosted Labyrinths at the Tucson Peace Fair for the past five years, and at the Tucson Water Festival in 2013 (see many photos below of past Labyrinth Walks).
+We have hosted Labyrinths at the Tucson Peace Fair for the past five years, and at the Tucson Water Festival in 2013 (see many photos below of past Labyrinth Walks).
 At these public events, we have found that children LOVE to RUN the Labyrinth.
 They run, and run, and run!
-They smile and laugh and run some more. :) Anything is possible at an ISA Labyrinth.
+They smile and laugh and run some more. :) Anything is possible at a Web of Life Labyrinth.

 The Institute for the Shamanic Arts hosted labyrinth walks at various locations for a few years, and then we were asked to host the monthly walk for Full Moons at the Unity Labyrinth at Unity Tucson.
 (See photos in the slideshow below).
+We were blessed to host at Unity Labyrinth for almost 4 years.
 Now we host monthly Full Moon Labyrinth walks in public places, parks, riverbeds and mountain tops around Tucson.

-Upcoming Full Moon Labyrinth Walk dates are (through 2015): JOIN US- See our Meetup Calendar
+Upcoming Full Moon Labyrinth Walk dates: JOIN US- See our Meetup Calendar

 We also offer walks for Earth Days (Equinoxes and Solstices) and for any Special Occasion.